LCAV/dsp-labs/docs/linear-prediction/implementation.md

 {% hint style="info" %}

-TASK 1: Complete the above function `ld_eff` so that it correctly implements the Levinson-Durbin recursion.
+TASK 1: Complete the above function `ld_eff` in the [`utils_lpc.py`](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/utils_lpc.py) file so that it correctly implements Levinson-Durbin recursion.

 _Hint: we refer you to [**this document**](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-341-discrete-time-signal-processing-fall-2005/lecture-notes/lec13.pdf) (p.
 5) in order to determine the correct expression for `k` and `a[j]`._
 {% endhint %}

-You can test your implementation of `ld_eff` by placing it in [`utils_lpc.py`](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/utils_lpc.py) and running the script [`test_lpc_utils.py`](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/test_lpc_utils.py).
+You can test your implementation by running the script [`test_lpc_utils.py`](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/test_lpc_utils.py).
 The script should print `CORRECT!` if you have successfully implemented the function; otherwise it will print `Something's wrong...` or error out if you have a bug in your implementation.

-As for `bac`, for our microcontroller implementation in `C`, we may wish to pre-allocate global arrays for `a` and `a_prev`.
+As for `bac`, for our microcontroller implementation of `ld_eff` in `C`, we may wish to pre-allocate global arrays for `a` and `a_prev`.

 ## Modifying the `process` function

 In fact, it is possible to use the same function for "vanilla" and LPC granular synthesis pitch shifting.
 We can do this by introducing a boolean variable `use_LPC`.

 Below, we provide the ***incomplete*** `process` function, which you can find in [this script](https://github.com/LCAV/dsp-labs/blob/master/scripts/linear-prediction/granular_synthesis_LPC_incomplete.py).
-In this same file, you will also find the code to run LPC granular synthesis on an audio file.

 ```python